- Benefits of being a childminder

 If however you haven’t registered within 6 months of completing the course, you will need to pay the full cost of the course.

-Understand how to set up a Home-based Childcare Service Course (14hrs over 7 weeks – generally run in the evening)
+Understand how to set up a Home-based Childcare Service Course (10 hours over four weeks – generally run in the evening)

 Completion of a preparation course is one of the criteria set out in the statutory framework for the delivery of the Early Years Foundation Stage.
 This course includes a two hour child protection session.